Skip to main content

 For students who are interested in the above courses, our office encourages students to enroll in a full load of courses (12+ units) during their 1st and 2nd pass.
 IF the student is authorized for one of these courses, students can change their class schedule at that time.

-Spring 2024 PSYC 193 Topics and Research Labs Prerequisites
+Summer 2024 PSYC 193 Topics and Research Labs Prerequisites

 Important Information About Research Labs: